epibayes/labsite/README.md

   - `weight: 3` - former lab members
     - Nov.
 2022 EDIT: Former Member category has been removed from view.
 - `Former.md` - used as a "header" between current and former members.
 Has `weight: 2` so it comes before former members and after currentmembers.
   - Nov.
-2022 EDIT: Former Member category has been removed from view.
+2022 EDIT: Former Member category has been removed.
 #### The `post/` folder contains different blog posts made by lab members
 - `_index.md` - this file determines what shows up when navigating to the post page.
 - Each `<post name>/` folder contains at least an `index.md` file with the blog post.